-People self-harm for a variety of reasons.
+Self-harming behavior can be triggered by a number of factors.
 Understanding the reason someone is hurting themselves is often an important step to supporting them.
 Examples of reasons include:

-Distraction.
-Self-harm is used by some people as a way of taking their minds off overwhelming emotions.
+Finding distraction.
+Deliberate self-harm is used by some people as one method of taking their minds off overwhelming emotions.

 To feel something physical.
-People who feel numb, often from trauma, may self-harm to experience the physical sensation it causes.
+People who feel numb, often from trauma, may also exhibit NSSID tendencies to experience the physical sensation it causes.

 Sense of control.
-Individuals who feel their lives are out of their control might hurt themselves because self-injury is something they feel they can control.
+Individuals who feel their lives are out of their own control might hurt themselves because self-mutilation is something they feel they can control.

 Self-punishment.
 People experiencing extreme shame or guilt may turn to self-harm to give themselves the pain they feel they deserve.

 Expressing emotions.
 Some people find their emotions so painful that they struggle to put them into words.
 Other people feel that they shouldn't express their emotions because they have been socialized not to do so.
 These individuals may use self-injury to show others how they're feeling rather than telling them.

 Induce a “positive feeling state.”
 More recent studies show that pain-offset relief can stimulate a positive effect versus a negative one.

 While many people keep their self injurious behavior a secret from friends and loved ones, if you suspect your friend is harming themselves there are some warning signs to look for: